 HIPAA covered entities — health care providers in the US who meet certain criteria — are responsible for protecting their clients’ information under that aptly named set of laws (think about a certain large animal that sounds similar to “HIPAA.”)
 We also need to make sure the people we hire to handle our information are living up to the same rules.
 To get that assurance, we use what is called a “Business Associate Agreement.”

-HIPAA defines those people we hire to handle personally-identifying client information — e.g. billing services, online data backup services, etc. — as “Business Associates.”
+HIPAA defines those people we hire to handle personally-identifying client information — e.g. our practice management systems, billing services, etc. — as “Business Associates.”
 HIPAA states in the Administrative Simplification that we can work with such services if we “…obtain satisfactory assurances that the business associate will appropriately safeguard [personally-identifying client information.]“ That “satisfactory assurance” is required by the law to take the form of a contract called a Business Associate Agreement, or “BAA” for short.
 (Federal agencies may get assurances in other ways, but the rest of us don’t have that luxury.)

-It can be important for you to know if a person or company counts as your Business Associate not just because it means you need a BAA with them, but also because their Business Associate status happens automatically as soon as they touch any of your protected health information.
-Even without the BAA in place, that third party instantly becomes covered by HIPAA as a Business Associate, and they may not even know it!
+It can be important for you to know if a person or company counts as a Business Associate not just because it means you need a BAA with them, but also because their Business Associate status happens automatically as soon as they touch any of your protected health information.
+Even without the BAA in place, the Business Associate relationship can exist!
+It is similar to forming a clinician-client relationship before the client has completed your informed consent.

 If you need a BAA with a group or person who isn’t prepared with a contract, first consider whether or not they are prepared and capable to protect your information to HIPAA standards.
 You’ll want to take their needs into account as well as your own.
 Taking on HIPAA Business Associate status is a risky legal position to be in, so be careful not to pressure anyone into it if they aren’t ready for it.
 If they turn out to be up to the job, see our article on free HIPAA forms for links to sample Business Associate Agreement contracts that you can use.